-VerPlanck Historic Preservation Consulting provides a full range of architectural history and preservation consulting services from our offices in the historic Mechanics' Institute Building, in downtown San Francisco.
+VerPlanck Historic Preservation Consulting provides a full range of architectural history and historic preservation consulting services from our offices on the eighth floor of the historic Mechanics' Institute Building, in downtown San Francisco.
+The firm consists of Chris VerPlanck and Stacy Farr, both of whom understand the unique aspects of property development in San Francisco and the Bay Area, specifically as it intersects with historic preservation and urban planning issues.

 VerPlanck Historic Preservation Consulting is founder/owner Chris VerPlanck's first solo venture.
 Between 2007 until 2011, he was a partner in the San Francisco-based architecture and consulting firms of Kelley & VerPlanck Historical Resources Consulting and Knapp & VerPlanck Preservation Architects.
 Prior to that, from 1999 until 2007, Mr. VerPlanck founded and led the Cultural Resources Studio at the San Francisco-based preservation architecture firm, Page & Turnbull.
 From 1997 until 1999, he was the preservation coordinator/architectural historian at San Francisco Architectural Heritage, a local non-profit.